foureyes/csci-ga.1120-fall2017-001/slides/11/more-classes.md

 * {:.fragment} that is...
 * {:.fragment} __methods__ and __instance variables__ from the original (or base/parent class)...
 * {:.fragment} will exist in the sub class (or child class)
-* {:.fragment} _withou_t those methods and instances having to be explicitly defined
+* {:.fragment} _without_ those methods and instances having to be explicitly defined

 For example...
 {:.fragment}